wafiesa/Financial_Approval_Dashboard/README.md

 ---

-#### vi. **Conclusion**
+### vi. **Conclusion**

-The time series dashboard is a usefull tool to observe the trends of approvals by FIs according to Economic Sector.
-Insights derived from the dashboard can guide FIs in aligning resources to meet the BNM’s financial inclusion vision.
+The time series dashboard is a valuable tool for observing trends in financing approvals by financial institutions across economic sectors.
+Insights derived from the dashboard can guide financial institutions in aligning resources to support BNM’s financial inclusion vision.
+Additionally, it is hoped that this dashboard will disseminate financing information for SMEs across various economic sectors and encourage financial institutions to provide financing solutions for underserved sectors in the near future.

-Ideally, the dashboard is hoped to finally serve the underserved economic sector for better financial access in the future.
+Disclaimer: The developer of this dashboard is not responsible for collecting the dataset, as it primarily visualises time series data derived from BNM's dataset.
+It should also be noted that BNM, as a monetary regulator, has the right to revise and expand the dataset.
+The developer is not liable for any losses resulting from the use of this dashboard.